Menu

 Day 4: Gassan and Yudonosan

 You will then tackle the last mountain, Yudonosan (future or rebirth).
 This is such a mysterious mountain and there are so many secret rituals in this part of the pilgrimage.
-One of the reasons why it remains mysterious is because visitors are not allowed to take photographs while you are in the sacred area of this mountain.
-This means that the experience is truly reserved for the people actually visit there.
+One of the reasons why it remains mysterious is because visitors are not allowed to take photographs while in the sacred area of this mountain.
+This means that the experience is truly reserved for the people who visit there.
 It is also a naturally beautiful area displaying autumn colours this time of the year.

 Tonight you will head to Yamagata City to have a good rest before your next adventure.